MarcusE1W/absolute-beginner/content/post/qemu-start.md

 To use a virtual machine like QEMU can be quite useful for various reasons.
 - You cannot reinstall something else on you system.
 You need it as it is.
 So to install something new is not an option.
-- You sometimes just want to try a new operationg system without much risk that if anything goes wrong your current system takes dammage.
+- You sometimes just want to try a new operating system without much risk that if anything goes wrong your current system takes damage.

 If you have the choice between a system with 32 and 64 bit then choose the 64bit one.
-The newer 64bis processors have additional processor commands to support virtual machines.
+The newer 64bit processors have additional processor commands to support virtual machines.
 Sometimes these virtualization functions still have to be turned on in the BIOS.

-When talking about virtual machines you find the experessions hosd and guest a lot.
+When talking about virtual machines you find the expressions host and guest a lot.
 - The **host** is the system that provides the virtual machine.
 In our case that is the Windows system.
 - The **guest** is the operating system that runs in the virtual machine.
 In our case Archlinux.